 Newborn Photography Guide

-I get a lot of questions about my newborn sessions, understandably.
-It’s a short window of time to capture an incredibly precious stage of infancy, and you want to make sure you choose the right photographer to invest in.
+Congratulations!!!
+As you prepare for your baby's arrival, you'll undoubtedly want to make sure you capture this incredibly precious stage of infancy, and you want to make sure you choose the right photographer to invest in.
 I created this guide to go over literally everything I could think of that has come up in past conversations with expecting parents so that *hopefully* you have a very clear understanding of what I offer and what to expect.

 I currently offer two types of newborn sessions — a full session and a half session.
 Below I will explain the main differences between them to help you make the right choice for your family.
 I will also go over what a typical newborn session is like so you know what to expect.
 Let me know if you have any questions!

 To schedule a session with me, please send me an email with your due date, your home address, and the type of session you’d like to book.
 Ideally, you would reach out at least 2 months before your due date, but sometimes I can accommodate families even on short notice so it doesn’t hurt to ask!
-I usually schedule newborn sessions on the weekends, but beginning September 1, I will be able to schedule sessions on Monday, Wednesday, and Friday mornings as well!
+I usually schedule newborn sessions on the weekends, but during the school year, I am able to schedule sessions on weekday mornings as well!

 Once you’ve emailed me your due date, I will send you an invoice for 50% of your session fee.
 This is a non-refundable retainer to reserve space in my schedule.
 (More on this in a minute.)
 The best time for newborn photography is when the baby is 7-14 days old.
 Because labor is unpredictable, we will wait to schedule the exact date and time of your session until after your baby is born.
 (Exception: If you have a scheduled c-section, we can schedule in advance of delivery.)